-Portfolio Returns Utilized: Unless otherwise noted, the strategy returns utilized in creating the charts described above are HYPOTHETICAL returns drawn from our research reports.
-These results were achieved by means of retroactive application of a computer model and may not represent the results of actual trading.
+Portfolio Returns Utilized: Unless otherwise noted, the strategy returns utilized in creating the charts described above are prognostic returns drawn from the strategy benchmarks.
 Annual returns are compounded monthly and are inclusive of the last full trading week of the year, but may not necessarily include the last trading day of the year.
-Research Report results are NOT represented as actual trading or client experience nor do they reflect the impact on decision making of economic or market factors experienced during actual management of funds.
 Where returns or risk of your portfolio are referenced the returns are your actual account's risk and return, gross of your advisory fees.